A populist governor of the state of Colorado.

 Despite Davis's efforts to support workers, farmers and women, his popularity had fallen greatly by late 1894, and he lost reelection.
 The silver crash had been so horrible to the state economy that many, including most women, blamed Davis for not doing enough to remedy the situation.
 He was openly bitter, in particular, about losing the votes of women after advocating for them to get the right to vote.
 It wasn't long after leaving office that he and his wife moved out of Denver.
 Davis tried to make money in mining ventures in Cripple Creek, but was unsuccessful.
 In the end, he moved back to Aspen to live out the end of his days.
 According to several newspaper accounts, Davis Waite died while cutting up apples with his wife for Thanksgiving dinner in 1901.

-apprenticeship - to to do a job by watching and helping someone who does that job
+apprenticeship - to learn how to do a job by watching and helping someone who does that job

 mercantile - a trade business or general store